 Prevocational Services (for HSW enrollees) include supports, services, and training to prepare a person for paid employment or community volunteer work.

-Private Duty Nursing (for HSW enrollees) is individualized nursing service provided in the home, as necessary to meet specialized health needs.
+Private Duty Nursing (for HSW enrollees age 21 and over) is individualized skilled nursing interventions service provided in the home, as necessary to meet specialized health needs.